Quorn® products have been eaten for more than 30 years with nearly 5 billion Quorn meals now served.

 However, it’s important to know that Quorn foods can contain allergens, such as egg, milk and gluten.
 These are clearly marked on the back of pack within the ingredient declaration and the allergy advice section.

 There have been rare cases of allergic reactions to products which contain mycoprotein.
-Mycoprotein is a mold (member of the fungi family).
-There have been rare cases of allergic reactions to products that contain mycoprotein.
-Mycoprotein is high in protein and fiber which may cause intolerance in some people.
+Mycoprotein is high in protein and fibre which may cause intolerance in some people.

 All protein foods have the potential to cause an adverse reaction in some consumers.
-About one in 200 people are thought to be intolerant to soy, for example.
+About one in 200 people are thought to be intolerant to soya for example.

 Discover more about Quorn